-- Avoid using garden soil, it is too heavy and it can introduce disease-causing organisms.
+- Avoid using garden soil; it compacts easily and it can introduce disease-causing organisms.

 - Use seed labeled for the current year when at all possible.
 To check older seed for viability place 10 seeds on a damp paper towel and keep moist until germination.
-6-10 germinated seeds are a good sign.
-If the germination rate is lower 2-3 seeds can be planted in each cell, thin to just one seedling if necessary.
+Six to10 germinated seeds are a good sign.
+If the germination rate is lower, 2-3 seeds can be planted in each cell.
+Thin to just one seedling if necessary.

-- Mix and moisten enough potting soil for all your containers.
-If possible, use containers that are all the same size.
+- Mix and moisten enough soilless seedling starter mix for all your containers.
+If possible, use containers that are similar in size.
 This will help standardize seeding, watering and transplanting.
-Fill the containers with the same amount of the soil mixture.
+Fill the containers with the same amount of the soilless media.

 - Follow the recommended planting depth on the seed packet when sowing seeds.
 This is generally 1-1/2 to 2 times the width of the seed, though some seeds must be "surface sown" meaning they should not be covered at all.